-Develop a Business Plan
+3. Develop a Business Plan (1 week)

 To help you develop a business plan that will help drive your business operations smoothly in the first years of your freight brokerage, here are the essential factors your plan should include:

-This framework is when a business has a single owner.
+- Sole Proprietorship: This framework is when a business has a single owner.
 However, no individual business entity gets created in the process, meaning all company assets and liabilities are connected with personal liabilities and assets, forcing the business owner to be responsible for all debts.

-A C corporation is a structure that separates from its owners, offering the best protection against personal liability.
-Meanwhile, S corporation works similarly, but it helps you avoid the double taxation that C corporations experience.
+- Corporation C or S: A C-corporation is a structure that separates from its owners, offering the best protection against personal liability.
+Meanwhile, S-corporations work similarly, but it helps you avoid the double taxation that C-corporations experience.

 To help you out, here’s an in-depth explanation of each legal requirement all freight brokers need to comply with:

 All truckload brokers are required to have a USDOT (U.S. Department of Transportation) number.
 You can get this by filling up an application online with the URS (Unified Registration System), and you don’t need to pay for anything.
 States require freight brokers to have a valid USDOT number for the licensing process through the FMCSA.

 The FMCSA requires any individual transporting goods for money or helps in the process, like how freight brokers are doing, to have a broker authority from the organization itself.
 Operating authority allows you to run your business legally as a freight broker.
 You’ll need a valid USDOT number before applying for operating authority online through the FMCSA’s online registration system.

 You’ll need to pay a one-time fee of $300 for the broker authority.
 It takes around 20 days to obtain it.